-In this health activity, youth will conduct a simple experiment to learn about how soap protects us from viruses.
+In this STEM and health activity, youth will conduct a simple experiment to learn about how soap protects us from viruses.
 This activity is designed to build wonder and excitement while introducing youth to the science behind handwashing.
-This activity supports the development of health promotion skills and responsible decision-making.
+This activity encourages health promotion skills and responsible decision-making.

-- Bowl or plate that can hold 1-2 cups of water
+- Bowl or plate

 - Water

 - 2 tablespoons of pepper

 - A few drops of dish soap or regular soap